MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/system-requirements.md

 ## Retail Store Scale Unit requirements

 > [!NOTE]
-> Retail Store Scale Unit (and other client side components) requires the Microsoft .NET Framework version 4.6.1 at minimum to be installed beginning October 1st, 2018.
+> Starting October 1, 2018, Retail Store Scale Unit and other client-side components require that the .NET Framework version 4.6.1 or later be installed.
 For installation instructions, see [Install the .NET Framework for developers](https://msdn.microsoft.com/en-us/library/5a4x27ek(v=vs.110).aspx).

 Take note that the minimum system requirements listed below are the bare minimum necessary to get a Retail Store Scale Unit to function in a test scenario.
 The following is not representative of a realistic production environment.
 It is critical to perform proper performance testing and validate that the hardware used will meet the needs of the users.